Jul 30, 2026

 4. Review the rates you're eligible for, then complete the actual application.

-5. Submit the application and wait to hear back.
+5. Submit the application and wait on the loan approval decision.

 Feature